-When designing a course, many educators are familiar with the concept of backwards design: start with the end in mind—what skills and knowledge do you want your students to gain?
-From there, you can work backwards by first defining your learning objectives, then crafting your assessments, and finally selecting the instructional materials that will support student success.
+When designing a course, many educators are familiar with the concept of backward design: Start with the end in mind.
+What skills and knowledge do you want your students to gain?
+From there, you can work backward by first defining your learning objectives, then crafting your assessments, and finally selecting the instructional materials that will support student success.
 Your instructional materials should prepare students for the assessments, and those assessments should clearly reflect whether the learning objectives have been met.
 A great tool for ensuring everything aligns is a course map, which we discuss in our on demand webinar and in our articles on course mapping.

-However, there’s another important element that often gets overlooked: context.
-Context is key at every level of your course—from the big picture of the entire course, to each module, and all your instructional materials.
+Another important element that often gets overlooked is context.
+Context is key at every level of your course—from the big picture to each module and all your instructional materials.
 Students need to understand why your course matters (whether it’s within their degree program or how the skills they’ll learn apply to the real world), how the modules connect to form a cohesive narrative, and how each piece of material plays a role in achieving the course’s goals.
 When you provide context, you help students see the bigger picture, making it easier for them to understand the course goals, understand your approach, and see how all of the pieces of the course relate to one another.
 In this post, we’ll explore why context is so vital and share strategies for how to create and present it effectively.

 Chunking: Breaking It Down for Better Understanding